WojciechMatuszewski/programming-notes/aws-stuff.md

 * one common pattern is to transport data from dynamoDB to other medium, or vice-versa.

+- you can also perform **cross region dynamoDB copy**.
+You would only use this if you do not use global tables.

 #### Kinesis

 - **fully managed**